EN Banner

 The ultimate guide for hot-springs in Iceland

 You can not visit Iceland without enjoying a hot spring.
 Be it a lagoon with all the facilities or a wild hot spring in the middle of nature you have to try it.
-It is in Icelandic Viking tradition to have a bath in a hot spring and almost every Icelander has a hot tub near their house.

 There are many hot springs in Iceland where you can relax and enjoy Icelandic nature.
 In this blog, there are some categories of hot springs to make your choice easier.